reido2012/wealth-ladder/README.md

    - **macOS**: DMG + ZIP files (Intel x64 + Apple Silicon arm64)
 3. **Upload all artifacts** to the GitHub release automatically
 4. **Notify** when the release is ready

+*Note: GitHub Actions may hit storage limits on free plans.
+Local builds are recommended for consistent releases.*

 ### 🧪 Continuous Integration